 According to CSR, the Early Withdrawal Penalty for either CD is “6 months’ worth of interest.”

 Headquartered in Lincoln, Nebraska, Union Bank & Trust has expanded its online banking platform and now offers a large portion of its product line to the residents of Colorado, Iowa, Kansas, Missouri, Nebraska, and South Dakota.

-Opening a CD (or any other account) can be done online, or at any of 31 full-service branches, located in Nebraska (29 locations, mainly in the southeast corner of the state) and two in the greater Kansas City metropolitan area.
+Opening a 60-month CD can be done online, or at any of 34 full-service branches, located in Nebraska (32 locations, mainly in the southeast corner of the state) and two in the greater Kansas City metropolitan area.

-This year marks the 100th anniversary of Union Bank & Trust.
-Founded in 1917, the Bank was originally known as the Farmer’s State Bank, one of many “Farmer’s State Banks” located throughout the Mid-West.
+Union Bank & Trust has begun its second century of service, having been founded in 1917.
+The Bank was originally known as the Farmer’s State Bank, one of many “Farmer’s State Banks” located throughout the Mid-West.
 The name was changed to Union Bank in 1935, and in 1959, following the addition of trust powers, became Union Bank & Trust Company.
 The Bank was purchased in 1965 by the Dunlap family (a familiar name in Nebraska banking), which still owns and manages the Bank.
-Union Bank & Trust is currently the fifth largest bank headquartered in Nebraska, with deposits in excess of $2.7 billion and more than 177,000 customer accounts.
+Union Bank & Trust is currently the fourth largest bank headquartered in Nebraska, with deposits in excess of $2.9 billion and more than 180,700 customer accounts.

 How the CDs Compare